 2 – Scalability.

 People tend to take these for granted a little bit, but what on-premise does well is scale.
-So, we’re investing a lot of money in hardware up front.
+So, we’re investing a lot of money in hardware upfront.
 What it doesn’t do too well, though, is scaling back.
 What happens if there’s a downturn?
 How do we scale back the hardware that was invested?
 Well, that’s impossible, because you’ve already purchased that.
 Whereas with cloud telephony, well if you find there are certain months that you don’t need the licencing, well you don’t pay for them, it’s easy as that.
 Scalability – I think it’s quite a valuable thing to have with cloud telephony.

 3 – Work from anywhere.

 The ability for the ongoing management, which is all taken care of.
 It’s all fully managed.
-On-premise telephone systems, you’re relying on either on the partner, there is an investment in staff, to be able to manage the solution from an ongoing perspective.
+On-premise telephone systems, you’re relying on either on the partner, there is an investment in staff, to be able to handle the solution from an ongoing perspective.
 Whereas with cloud telephony, that’s all taken care of, nothing to worry about, all the patches and updates are pretty much done behind the scenes at a time that doesn’t impact the business.

 4 – Cost Effective.

 And finally, I can say it’s the cost.
-We’ve already touched base on the cost, which is typically lower.
-Worth considering for any businesses out there to evaluate any type of cloud offering and match it up with what the investment would be for an on-premise telephone system.
+We’ve already touched base on the price, which is typically lower.
+Worth considering for any businesses out there to evaluate any cloud offering and match it up with what the investment would be for an on-premise telephone system.
 And I’m quite confident you’ll be pleasantly surprised that cloud telephony will be in your favour of being up with on-premise phone systems.

 Caroline: They’re great benefits.
 Thanks, David.